An update about our International Outreach Group

 Working with Article 25, we expanded Collège Hampaté Bâ in West Africa's Niger to provide primary and secondary education for 1,200 students.
 The design utilises locally available materials and skills, and helps mitigate the extreme heat by using passive design principles.
-The project was delivered as part of our Developing Countries work, providing engineering expertise on community projects that normally can’t access this kind of assistance.
+The project was delivered as part of our International Outreach Group work, providing engineering expertise on community projects that normally can’t access this kind of assistance.

 Article 25